GenEO spectral coarse spaces in SPD domain decomposition: Example: 2d linear elasticity with Additive Schwarz, Neumann-Neumann and Inexact Schwarz

 \subsection{Numerical results}

 The results in this section were obtained with the software libraries FreeFem++ \cite{MR3043640} and GNU Octave \cite{octave}.
+Let us recall that the dimension of the problem is $n = \num{7224}$.
+The computational domain $\Omega$ is partitioned into $N=8$ non-overlapping subdomains.
+Moreover, the value of the coloring constant from Definition~\ref{def:color} is $\Ncol = 3$ and there are $n_\Gamma = 546$ degrees of freedom that belong to more than one subdomain.
+It has already been observed (see \textit{e.g.}, \cite{spillane2013abstract,SPILLANE:2013:FETI_GenEO_IJNME}) that GenEO iteration counts don't depend on the number of subdomains (scalability) and the magnitude of the jump in the coefficients (as predicted by the theory).
+For this reason, these tests are not performed here.

-The problem presented in Subsection~\ref{sub:elast} is solved by the preconditioned conjugate gradient method (PCG) with the Additive Schwarz, Neumann-Neumann, and Inexact Schwarz preconditioners.
-The problem is by no means a very large problem that requires state of the at parallel solvers.
+\paragraph{Krylov Subspace Method} The problem presented in Subsection~\ref{sub:elast} is solved by the preconditioned conjugate gradient method (PCG) with the Additive Schwarz, Neumann-Neumann, and Inexact Schwarz preconditioners.
+The problem is by no means a very large problem that requires state of the art parallel solvers.
 The purpose is to illustrate how the GenEO coarse spaces decrease the condition number and how many vectors per subdomain need to be added to the coarse space to achieve \textit{fast} convergence.
-The stopping criterion for PCG is always that the error $\|\bx_i - \bx_*\|_\bA$ be less than $10^{-9} \|\bx_*\|_\bA$.
-The algorithm is initialized by $\mathbf 0$ so that $\|\bx_*\|_\bA$ is the initial error.
-This is not feasible in practice but allows us to compare all algorithms fairly.
-The bounds for the spectrum of the preconditioned operators that are reported are the approximations given by the extreme Ritz values once the algorithm has converged (see \textit{e.g.}, \cite{meurant2019approximating} for details on how to implement this procedure).
+The stopping criterion for PCG is always that the error $\|\bx_i - \bx\|_\bA$ be less than $10^{-9} \|\bx\|_\bA$ starting from a zero initial guess.
+This is not a practical stopping criterion but it has the advantage that it does not depend on the preconditioner.
+The numerical bounds for the spectrum of the preconditioned operators that are reported are the approximations given by the extreme Ritz values once the algorithm has converged (see \textit{e.g.}, \cite{meurant2019approximating} for details on how to implement this procedure).

-Let us recall that the size of the problem is $n = 7224$.
-The computational domain $\Omega$ is partitioned into $N=8$ non-overlapping subdomains with Metis \cite{METIS} (see Figure~\ref{fig:geom}--left).
-The value of the coloring constant from Definition~\ref{def:color} is $\mathcal N = 3$.
-There are $n_\Gamma = 546$ degrees of freedom that belong to more than one subdomain.
-This is an important order of magnitude to compare the size of the coarse spaces to because it is always possible to eliminate all the degrees of freedom that are inside the subdomains and invert the $n_\Gamma \times n_\Gamma$ Schur complement.
-For a two-level method to be efficient, the cost of inverting the coarse space must be significantly less than the cost of inverting the Schur complement.

-The first distribution of Young's modulus $E$ is constant per subdomain: $E = 10^5$ if $s$ is odd and $E = 10^8$ if $s$ is even.
-The second distribution of Young's modulus $E$ is obtained by adding some rigid layers to the first one: $E$ is augmented by $10^{9}$ if $y \in [1/7, 2/7] \cup [3/7, 4/7] \cup [5/7, 6/7]$.
-These test cases are referred to as `no layers' and `with layers' and the coefficient distributions are plotted in Figure~\ref{fig:geom}.